linkerd/website/linkerd.io/content/2-edge/tasks/flagger.md

 ```

 {{< note >}}
-Traffic shifting occurs on the *client* side of the connection and not the
+Request routing occurs on the *client* side of the connection and not the
 server side.
 Any requests coming from outside the mesh will not be shifted and
 will always be directed to the primary backend.
 A service of type `LoadBalancer`
 will exhibit this behavior as the source is not part of the mesh.
 To shift